 Note: Applicants must meet all eligibility criteria at the time they submit the application.

-OAC operating grant programs provide Annual and Multi-Year funding.
-Applicants to both funding types are assessed by an advisory panel in year one of a three-year funding cycle.
+OAC operating grant programs provide annual and multi-year funding.
+Applicants to both funding types streams are assessed by an advisory panel in year one of a three-year funding cycle.
 In years 2 and 3, applications for multi-year funding are reviewed by the program officer.
-Applications for Annual operating grants are assessed each year by an advisory panel.
+Applications for annual operating grants are assessed each year by an advisory panel.

-- Received operating funding from OAC for the past two consecutive years
+- they have not received OAC operating funding for the past two consecutive years

 - Organizations may request a transfer to a different operating program.
 Such transfer requests should be made more than two months before the deadline of both your current and proposed programs.

-- Generally, OAC will transfer an organization to a different program when that program is in Year One of the funding cycle of the new program.
+- Generally, OAC will transfer an organization to a different program when that program is in year 1 of the funding cycle of the new program.

 New applicants may only apply in the first year of a program’s multi-year cycle and are eligible to apply for an annual grant.
 The year in which new applicants can apply is indicated on the program web page.